yazy7991/yazy7991/README.md

 ## Hi there 👋

 I'm a **Full-Stack Engineer** who loves building end-to-end solutions — from beautiful, responsive frontends to powerful backend systems.
-I also enjoy exploring **machine learning** and I'm currently leveling up my **cloud engineering** skills.

-Here are some things to know about me:
+Here are a few things to know about me:

 - 🔭 I’m currently working on Full-stack applications and integrating ML models into real-world systems.
 - 🌱 I’m currently learning Cloud engineering — AWS fundamentals, serverless architecture, CI/CD workflows, and production deployments.